hkirk/swtafp-slides/slides/11/actor-1.md

 #### Messages in F#

-* Its a good idea to use a set of predefiend messages for each Actor.
+* Best practices is to define a type for each actor
     * e.g.
 ```fsharp
 // Messages.fs